okeeffed/cheat-sheets/Drupal/Drupal-8.md

 ### Core Modules

-Two types: core and contributed.
+Two types: `core` and `contributed`.
 Contributed is given back from the community.
 It's not maintained by the community.